Formalizing Learning from Language Feedback with Provable Guarantees: Learning from Language Feedback

-With the hypothesis space $\HH$, we model the feedback mechanism through a {\it feedback mapping} $\eta\mapsto f_\eta$ that maps each hypothesis $\eta\in\HH$ to a {\it feedback function} $f_\eta:\actions\to\Delta(\observations)$.
-Similarly, we model a {\it reward mapping} $\eta\mapsto r_\eta$ that maps a hypothesis $\eta\in\HH$ to a {\it reward function} $r_\eta:\actions\to[0,1]$.
+We model the feedback mechanism through a {\it feedback mapping} $\eta\mapsto f_\eta$ that maps each hypothesis $\eta\in\HH$ to a {\it feedback function} $f_\eta:\actions\to\Delta(\observations)$.
+Similarly, a {\it reward mapping} $\eta\mapsto r_\eta$ maps a hypothesis $\eta\in\HH$ to a {\it reward function} $r_\eta:\actions\to[0,1]$.
 We denote by $\eta^*\in\HH$ the true hypothesis of the environment, and use shorthand $f^* = f_{\eta^*}$ and $r^* = r_{\eta^*}$.
 This construction is reminiscent of classical bandit settings where the reward function is parameterized, such as the linear case $r^*(a) = \phi(a)^\top \theta^*$ for some known feature map $\phi$ and unknown ground-truth parameter $\theta^*$.
 We generalize this by using the reward mapping $\eta\mapsto r_\eta$ as an analogue of the feature map and the hypothesis $\eta^*$ as the parameter.
 Following the convention in the literature, we assume that the parameterization, i.e., the reward mapping $\eta\mapsto r_\eta$, is \textit{known} to the agent, but the parameter $\eta^*$ is \textit{unknown}.
-See \cref{fig:interaction-diagram} for an overview. \begin{assumption} We assume that the agent has access to the reward mapping $r_\eta: \eta \mapsto r_\eta$. \end{assumption} In practice, the reward mapping can be implemented using an LLM to process a given hypothesis text, e.g., to tell whether an action is correct/incorrect~\citep{zheng2023judging,weng2023large,gu2024survey}.
-We do not assume knowing the feedback mapping $\eta\mapsto f_\eta$, however, as precisely generating language feedback in practice is difficult.
+See \cref{fig:interaction-diagram} for an overview. \begin{assumption} We assume that the agent has access to the reward mapping $r_\eta: \eta \mapsto r_\eta$, where $\eta \in \HH$. \end{assumption} The reward mapping can be implemented using an LLM-as-Judge to process a hypothesis text, e.g., to tell whether an action is correct/incorrect~\citep{zheng2023judging,weng2023large,gu2024survey}.
+This assumption can be relaxed to accommodate the agent only knowing an approximated reward mapping, which we discuss in detail in \cref{appendix:relaxations}.
+We do not assume knowing the feedback mapping $\eta\mapsto f_\eta$, however, as modeling language feedback accurately in practice is difficult.